myselfadityaranjan/cura-Swin-UNETR-bts/README.md

 # About the Project

 CURA is a brain tumor (glioblastoma) segmentation pipeline based on Swin-UNETR.
 This architecture combines Swin Transformers as encoders with UNet-like decoders.
-Swin-UNETR hybrid models have achieved top-tier performance in the BraTS (Brain Tumor Segmentation) challenges, including BraTS 2021, thanks to its ability to model both local detail and global context in 3D medical images.
+Swin-UNETR hybrid models have achieved top-tier performance in the BraTS (Brain Tumor Segmentation) challenges, including BraTS 2021, thanks to their ability to model both local detail and global context in 3D medical images.

 Swin-UNETR outperforms standard convolutional models by employing the self-attention mechanism to detect subtle anatomical structures, making it specifically well-suited for procedures like multi-label tumor segmentation (ET/WT/TC).